by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 New York Sick Leave Law Overview

-New York State Sick Leave was signed into law on April 3, 2020 by Governor Andrew Cuomo and guaranteed access to paid or unpaid sick leave for New York's workforce while requiring employers to provide this leave.
+New York State Sick Leave was signed into law on April 3, 2020, by Governor Andrew Cuomo and guaranteed access to paid or unpaid sick leave for New York's workforce while requiring employers to provide this leave.

 New York Safe and Sick Leave Eligibility

 New York Sick Leave and New York Safe and Sick Leave eligibility applies to all private sector workers in the state, including all industries, occupations, part-time or seasonal status, and overtime exemptions.
 However, federal, state, and local government employees are not eligible.
-The state also clarifies that employees that work at charter schools, private schools, and nonprofits are eligible.
+The state also clarifies that employees who work at charter schools, private schools, and nonprofits are eligible.

 Any employers that offer a policy that meets or exceeds the requirements of New York Sick Leave are not required to provide additional leave.
-For employers looking to create a policy, here is a New York Sick Leave Policy Sample
+For employers looking to create a policy, here is a New York Sick Leave Policy Sample.

 Paid vs. Unpaid Sick Leave